Chapter One is a wonderful restaurant in the heart of Dublin. Its tasting menu is an affordable way to try several locally prepared dishes.

 Years ago, I ate my first “fancy” meal alone while vacationing in Cape Cod.
 I felt a bit awkward and self-conscious, though I did enjoy the food and the pretty view of the ocean.

 Fast forward to the present.
 I’m older and wiser and have eaten many great meals.
-Eating alone no longer intimidates me, and that’s a good thing since there were no mental barriers when I decided to check out Chapter One on my recent trip to Dublin.
-My first great meal in Dublin killed all of my prior misconceptions about bland Irish food.
+Eating alone no longer intimidates me, and that’s a good thing since there were no mental barriers when I decided to check out Chapter One on my solo trip to Dublin.

 Due to limited time, I taxied through the rainy Dublin streets and then descended the steps to the restaurant beneath the Dublin Writer’s Museum in the building that was previously owned by the Jameson whiskey family.

-After choosing a glass of 2008 Fatalone Primitivo, a red wine with a good nose and an even better taste (organic and earthy with cherry and white pepper flavors), I dug into the house made bread.
+After choosing a glass of 2008 Fatalone Primitivo, red wine with a good nose and an even better taste (organic and earthy with cherry and white pepper flavors), I dug into the house-made bread.
 My table had a great view of the restaurant’s art, and I especially liked a stained glass piece that caught my eye.

 Thomas Jefferson once said that honesty is the first chapter in the book of wisdom.
 As for me, I can honestly say that my meal at Chapter One was delicious from beginning to end.

 Chapter One is located at 18-19 Parnell Square, Dublin 1, Ireland.

 Hungry for More Irish Food?

 Check out our Dublin Restaurant Guide and Dublin Cafe Guide for some of the best food and drink options in Dublin.

 Mindi Hirsch left corporate America to embark on a never-ending quest for the next great meal.
 The award-winning Food & Travel writer lives in Lisbon with her partner Daryl.